rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

 stability and simplicity.

 I used the OS package manager for the essentials, like Gnome, Firefox, the terminal, Wayland and X11, and used `/opt` like a sort of `Program Files` or `Applications` directory where I had my own programs like IntelliJ, Postman, PostgreSQL, etc.

 This works relatively well: you don't have a lot of demands on package availability in the distro itself and you keep things stable - only update your own stuff when you feel like it and/or when you need to.

 At a certain point I had about 70 applications in there which became a burden to keep up to date, so I set out to find a distribution that packages as much as possible of the software I use, and where packaging it yourself is as simple as possible.

 I definitely prefer a rolling-release distro.
 I checked out Nix, Gentoo and Arch Linux.
-Nix I found really appealing (hard declarative) but I hated the syntax (maybe Guix one day - I like Scheme).
+Nix I found really appealing (hard declarative) but I hated the syntax (maybe Guix one day?
+I like Scheme better).

 Gentoo did have a comparable set of packaged software available, and it *is* one of my favorite distributions, but I had too many issues on my test-build virtual machine which blocked me from experimenting prior to running it on my daily driver.

 So why move to Arch?
 Well, in one word: mind-share.
 The wiki, the amount of packaged software, sane package standards:

   * The Arch wiki has essentially become the de-facto standard Linux wiki